alvises/FPPopover/Readme.md

         [controller release];
     }

-This will display a black popover with automatic arrow positioning and a maximum of 300x200 content size and no delegate messages.
+This will display a black popover with automatic arrow positioning and a maximum of 200x300 content size and no delegate messages.

 The title of YourViewController (controller.title) will be presented on the top.

+###Customize the size
+The default size of the content in popover is 200x300.
+That means the

-Customize the tint
+###Customize the tint

 * FPPopoverBlackTint  (default)
 * FPPopoverLightGrayTint